-This research identified values associated with the establishment of a special designation such as cave wilderness.
+This is one of the first scientific investigations to consider a specific landform as wilderness.
+This research emphasizes the need to expand the concept of wilderness to include non trational wildernesses such as caves, and the idea that wilderness can be managed with an emphasis on science, education, and exploration, instead of recreation.
+This research identified lays the foundation for the idea of cave wilderness and should aid in expanding the concept of wilderness, values associated with the establishment of a special designation such as cave wilderness.
 Hendee & Dawson (2001) noted that in the future, wilderness may represent remnants of ecosystems, wild conditions and opportunities for wilderness experiences; and is reflective of our stewardship of today.
 Threats to existing wilderness sites are similar to those faced in the stewardship of caves.
 The identified values associated with cave wilderness can guide today's stewardship practices to protect these nonrenewable environments.
-They can also be used to help identify caves on federal lands that deserve special designation (be it called wilderness or go by another name) and the protection associated with such a designation.
+They can also be used to help identify caves on federal lands that deserve wilderness special designation (be it called wilderness or go by another name) and the protection associated with such a designation.

 For some the world 'wilderness' is troubling.
-But whether a special cave designation goes by the a convoluted title such as "site of extraordinary interest for speleological exploration and research" or other verbiage; the heart of the designation is still to protect the wilderness of cave and their associated values.
+But whether a special cave designation goes by the a convoluted title such as "site of extraordinary interest for speleological exploration and Formatted: Justified, Indent: First line: 0.63 cm research" or other verbiage; the heart of the designation is still to protect the wilderness of cave and their associated values.